ameramayreh/conversational-app-engine/README.md

 The following sequence diagram shows the messages between the user, Conversational App Engine, your App and OpenAI Chat API in a single chat thread.

-The following sequence diagrame shows the messages between the user, Conversational App Engine, your App and OpenAI Chat API in a single chat thread.
+The following sequence diagram shows the messages between the user, Conversational App Engine, your App and OpenAI Chat API in a single chat thread.
 ![app-sequence](https://github.com/ameramayreh/conversational-app-engine/assets/129025554/82a1ed2a-43a2-44ea-b0bd-2de31ec39e66)

 Please follow the steps below to implement your app: